 - 2 pounds mild or hot smoked sausage , cut into 2-inch pieces

 - 6 ears fresh corn , cut in half

 - 2 pounds unpeeled , medium-size raw shrimp

 - Cocktail sauce [See Note 3]

 - hot sauce , your favorite, [See Note 4]

 - extra lemon wedges

-Cook until shrimp until they just turn pink and begin to curl, about 2-3 minutes.
+- Cook shrimp until they just turn pink and begin to curl, about 2-3 minutes.

-- You can dump everything on newspaper on a table or serve it out of an ice chest.
+- You can dump everything on some newspaper spread over a tabletop or serve it out of an ice chest (without the ice).
 Food stays hot in the ice chest for longer serving times.